bolt-observer/agent/README.md

 Internally we use:
 * [nodedata](./nodedata): an abstraction for running the periodic checks and reporting balance related changes
 * [filter](./filter): this is used to filter specific channels on the agent side
-* [checkermonitoring](./checkermonitoring): is used for reporting metrics via Graphite (not used directly in balance-agent here)
+* [checkermonitoring](./checkermonitoring): is used for reporting metrics via Graphite (not used directly in bolt-agent here)
 * [lightning](./lightning): an abstraction around lightning node API (that furthermore heavily depends on common code from [lnd](https://github.com/lightningnetwork/lnd))
 * [agent](./agent): is the GRPC client for new funcionality
 * [raw](./raw): is the connection between [agent](./agent) API and [lightning](./lightning) API